Creating a Collaborative Editor

 In our day and age, people are able to work together despite being in completely different parts of the world.
 Writing is central to most businesses today, and products like Google Docs makes it possible to collaborate with ease.
 I will explain how it's possible to create a collaborative editor that can guarantee consistency.

 Although this is a decent introduction to the problems involved when creating a collaborative editor.
 This editor is not suitable for production use, as there are solutions which have better performance.
-For instance interleaving, which Martin Kleppman explains well, which this solution suffers from.
+This solution doesn't support interleaving, which Martin Kleppman explains here.
 A better solution that is based of CRDT WOOT can be found here.

 What makes a collaborative editor different than regular ones is that they are able to keep a consistent state, even though multiple users are typing simultaneously.
 Even if multiple users are hammering away, smashing their keyboards, the state is kept consistent.

 This problem has been researched for a long time.
 Since the 1980s according to Google Scholar.
 What makes this problem difficult is that you have to guarantee consistency.
 There should be no corner cases were two editors diverge into an inconsistent state.
 Many attempts have been proposed to solve this issue.
 Operational Transformation (OT) is one of those algorithms, which have been evolving over time, as versions of it have been proven incorrect.
 I will use another algorithm though.

 Conflict-Free Replicated data type (CRDT) can be used to replicate data between multiple replicas and guarantee that they converge to the same state.
 That's quite a mouthful, I know, bear with me.
 It can be used in a variety of different types of systems, including working with documents.